 Consumers today are not comfortable in disclosing their personal information.
 It helps you to add your subscribers with single-click permission and engage with your brand without asking your users to reveal their personal data.
 The consumers can also turn on push notifications and turn off push notifications as per their convenience.

 Keep a Track on Your Visitors with Updates:

 When a visitor shows interest in your website, you need not wait for them to come back and perform the desired action.
 Sending a push message can easily help to re-engage with them.
 Remember, when you are trying to re-engage with your returning visitors, make sure you provide them with exclusive content or a limited time offer that will interest them.

 Web push notification service can help you to directly reach your audience on their smartphones and computers even if you don’t have a dedicated mobile application.

 Usually, it sent to your consumers will be instantly delivered to their devices.
 According to reports, 40% of the consumers read and respond to the popup messages within one hour of receiving them.

 Eye-Catchy and Easily Understandable:

 As they have a limited word count and reach the consumers without them taking any external action, they are simple and easy to understand.
-Also, using rich push messages (with a rich media attachment like images and GIFs) will give your consumers a more interactive feel.
+Also, using push notification best practices to send rich content (with media attachment like images and GIFs) will give your consumers a more interactive feel.